-Powers and functions of an IAS officer/Work of an IAS officer/What is the power of IAS officers/Powers of IAS officer/IAS officer power and responsibility/Power of IAS officer in India/Powers of IAS officers in India/IAS powers in India/What are the powers of IAS officer?/What powers does an IAS officer have?
+Powers and functions of an IAS officer/Work of an IAS officer/What is the power of IAS officers/Powers of IAS officer/IAS officer power and responsibility/Power of IAS officer in India/Powers of IAS officers in India/IAS powers in India/What are the powers of IAS officer?/What powers does an IAS officer have?/IAS power in India

 The Indian Administrative Service (IAS) is the highest administrative civil service of the Government of India.
-IAS officers hold vital and strategic positions in the Union Government, States, and public-sector undertakings.
+IAS officer hold vital and strategic positions in the Union Government, States, and public-sector undertakings.

 IAS as an enduring administration in India forms an inseparable part of the administrative branch of the Government of India thus to provide steadiness and impartiality to the administration.

 Indian Administrative Services along with the Indian Police Service and Indian Forest Services is one of the All-India Services, its cadre can be employed by both the both the Union Government and the individual States.
 An IAS officer salary is given administrative command of entire district as District collector upon confirming to service after the probation period as Sub-Divisional Magistrate also known as SDO or Sub-Collector.
 As an IAS Officer reaches the upper levels of Super Time Scale to Apex Scale, he/she can head whole departments and then entire Ministries of Government of India and States.
 IAS Officers also represent the Government of India at the international level in bilateral and multilateral conferences and discussions.
 On delegations, IAS officers also work at Intergovernmental organizations like World Bank and United Nations or its Agencies.